-"Yes she is."
+"Yes, she is."
 Gabrielle agreed, thinking about their shelved wedding and honeymoon.
-"Still, bad manners are bad manners, and I'm sorry you're catching most of it."
+"Still, bad manners are bad manners.
+I'm sorry you're catching most of it."

-Gabrielle smiled, then went on to say.
-"I'm also sorry for your lost friend, Gaija.
+Smiling sadly, Gabrielle commented, "I'm also sorry for your lost friend, Gaija.
 Some people believe in something greater than themselves, but succumb to foibles.
-Trust me, I know first hand.
+Trust me, I know firsthand.
 So don't think any less of him."

-The bard was ruminating on her own learnings with Eli.
+The Amazon was ruminating on her own learnings with Eli.
 Accepting the Way of Love, only to throw it all away to save Xena's life from the Romans.
-She haven't just pushed it to the side temporarily, she cast it away permanently after being resurrected.
+She hadn't simply pushed it to the side temporarily, she'd cast it away permanently after being resurrected.

-Kenji really looked at the young woman and was a shamed that he didn't bother to learn her name.
+Kenji really looked at the young woman and was ashamed he didn't bother to learn her name.
 "You are very generous to have shared that with me, and must be very wise to be a companion of Xena Sama.
 Pardon me for not asking sooner, but what is your name?"

-"It's, Gabrielle." she said offering her hand out.
+"It's Gabrielle."
+She announced, offering her hand out.

-The monk happily shook the proffered hand in his.
+The monk happily shook the proffered appendage in his.
 "Thank you, Gabrielle San."

-"You are welcome." the blonde said withdrawing her hand.
+"You are welcome."
+The blonde said, taking back her hand.

-"Night, Gabrielle San." he exchanged, watching the red scarlet clad woman saunter into the room.
+"Night, Gabrielle San."
+He exchanged, watching the scarlet velvet-clad woman saunter into the room.

 Return to the Academy